 If it is determined that a facilitated informal resolution may be appropriate, the Title IX Coordinator will speak with the parties about this option.

-Facilitated informal resolution will be pursued only with the consent of both parties; either party may terminate the facilitated informal resolution process at any time and the Complainant may choose to pursue or resume the formal resolution process instead.
-If the facilitated informal process results in a resolution, both parties will receive outcome notification that the process has concluded and the case will be closed.
+- Facilitated informal resolution will be pursued only with the consent of both parties; either party may terminate the facilitated informal resolution process at any time and the Complainant may choose to pursue or resume the formal resolution process instead. - If the facilitated informal process results in a resolution, both parties will receive outcome notification that the process has concluded and the case will be closed.
 The outcome notification for informal resolution will include whether or not the Respondent is being found responsible for a violation of policy, if and how the incident will be documented in the Respondent's education or employment record.

-If the parties are unable to reach a resolution in a timely manner, or if either party requests to terminate the facilitated informal resolution process, the investigation and disciplinary process will proceed.
-It is anticipated that facilitated informal resolution efforts will occur promptly and generally will be completed within forty-five (45) calendar days, unless both parties agree to an extension of time and such extension is approved by the Title IX coordinator.
+- If the parties are unable to reach a resolution in a timely manner, or if either party requests to terminate the facilitated informal resolution process, the investigation and disciplinary process will proceed. - It is anticipated that facilitated informal resolution efforts will occur promptly and generally will be completed within forty-five (45) calendar days, parties are notified of necessary delay and/or may agree upon a delay. - Informal Resolution is applicable when the parties voluntarily agree to resolve the matter through Alternative Resolution, such as mediation, restorative practices, facilitated dialogue, etc., or when the Respondent accepts responsibility for violating Policy, or when the Director of Nondiscrimination and Title IX can resolve the matter informally by providing remedies to resolve the situation.